TrebledJ/trebledj.github.io/content/posts/programming/2023-02-24-digital-audio-processing-for-dummies.md

 Now that we’ve covered the basics regarding data representation, we’re ready to get our hands dirty with audio generation.
 But where does our audio signal come from?
 Our signal might be…

 - recorded.
 Sound waves are picked up by special hardware (e.g. a microphone) and translated to a digital signal through an ADC.
 - loaded from a file.
-There are many audio formats out there, the common ones being .wav and .mp3.
-The .wav format is the simplest: it just stores samples uncompressed (as-is).
-Other formats will compress the audio to achieve smaller file sizes (which in turn, means faster upload/download speeds).
+These are many audio formats out there, but the most common ones are .wav and .mp3.
+The .wav format is the simplest: it just stores samples as-is.
+Other formats compress audio to achieve smaller file sizes (which in turn, means faster upload/download speeds).
 - synthesised.
 We generate audio out of thin air (or rather, code and electronics).

 I’ll mainly focus on **synthesis**.
-We’ll start by finding out how to generate a single tone, then learn how to generate multiple tones (that sound at the same time!—pretty important for musical applications).
-We’ll end by looking at a nifty, efficient method for synthesis.
+We’ll start by finding out how to generate a single tone, then learn how to generate multiple tones simultaneously.

-## Buffering 📦
+### Buffering 📦

 A naive approach to generate audio might be: